 Soil Conditions - The most critical factor in deciding when to plant is soil moisture conditions.
 Planting in wet, muddy soil conditions could result in sidewall compaction, reduced stand, uneven emergence, reduced rooting capacity, reduced nutrient uptake, an open seed furrow, and potential herbicide injury.
 Once a crop is mudded in, little can be done to reverse the adverse effects.
-If soils are too dry, plant at deeper depths (2.5-3 inches) to obtain uniform soil moisture for even emergence.
+If soils are too dry, plant at deeper depths (2.5-3 inches) to obtain uniform soil moisture for even emergence or stop planting and wait for a rain.